-Debate and Forensics; Drama; Band or Orchestra Coaching/Performance
+Debate and Forensics; Drama; Band or Orchestra Coaching/Performance six (6) years.

-When filling the vacancies at the high schools, the District has the right to place a qualified coach in the posted vacant positions.
-Once an individual is assigned to a high school as a result of the aforementioned process, he/she must continue in the previously-designated coaching/performance assignment for a minimum period of six (6) years.
 If the individual teacher who is placed in the high school as a result of a coaching/performance assignment does not complete six (6) consecutive years of coaching the activity which resulted in his/her original placement, his/her teaching assignment shall be reposted at the conclusion of the school year in which the teacher concluded performing coaching/performing responsibilities.
 The individual who held the vacated position may apply for the posted position on the same basis as teachers outside the building.